Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Adaptive Interventions in Healthcare

 \subsection{Just-in-time adaptive interventions in mHealth}

-The continuous improvement and use of mobile technologies has determined the development of a new area for health promotion, known as mHealth~\citep{istepanian2007m}, interesting both clinical and non-clinical populations.
-A key objective in mHealth is to deliver efficacious interventions in response to rapid changes in an individual’s circumstances, while avoiding over-treatment as it leads to user \textit{disengagement} (e.g., recommendations are ignored, the app is deleted).
-This can be efficiently achieved by real-time AIs, termed JITAIs \citep{nahum2018just}.
+The ubiquitous use of mobile technologies has facilitated the development of a new area of health promotion in both clinical and nonclinical populations, known as mHealth~\citep{istepanian2007m}.
+A key objective in mHealth is to deliver efficacious real-time AIs in response to rapid changes in individual circumstances, while avoiding overtreatment and its consequences on user engagement (e.g., low adherence to recommendations or discontinued usage of the mobile device).
+This specialized AI is termed just-in-time adaptive intervention (JITAI)~\citep{nahum2018just}.
+JITAIs are nowadays gaining an increased popularity across various behavioral domains, spanning from physical activity \citep{hardeman2019systematic,figueroa_daily_2022} and weight management \citep{pfammatter_smart_2019} to addictive disorders \citep{goldstein2017return, garnett2019development,naughton2017delivering} and mental health \citep{, kumar_using_2024}.
+Moreover, there has also been recent interest in leveraging JITAIs to enhance public health on a broader scale~\citep{liu_microrandomized_2023}.

-In mHealth, JITAIs refer to a sequence of decision rules that use continuously collected data through mobile technologies (e.g., wearable devices, accelerometers, or smartphones) to adapt intervention components in real-time for supporting behavior change and promoting health.
-The peculiarity of JITAIs is that they deliver interventions according to the user’s in-the-moment context or needs, e.g., time, location, or current activity, including considerations on whether and when the intervention is needed.
-Unlike DTRs, the number of decision points in JITAIs can be hundreds or even thousands, and the intervention can be delivered each minute, hour, or day.
-This distinctive feature, at least partially, contributed to their increasing popularity in a variety of behavioral domains for improving e.g., physical activity \citep{consolvo2008activity,van2013toward,hardeman2019systematic}, illness management support \citep{ben2014feasibility}, addictive disorders in alcohol and drug use \citep{gustafson2014smartphone, goldstein2017return, garnett2019development, bell2020notifications}, smoking cessation \citep{naughton2017delivering} and obesity/weight management \citep{patrick2009text, aswani2019behavioral}.
+In mHealth, JITAIs refer to a sequence of decision rules that use continuously collected data through mobile technologies (e.g., wearable devices, accelerometers, or smartphones) to adapt intervention components in real time in order to support behavior change and to promote health.
+The peculiarity of JITAIs is that they deliver interventions according to the user’s in-the-moment context or needs, e.g., time, location, or current activity, including considerations of whether and when the intervention is needed.
+Compared to DTRs, JITAIs are more flexible in terms of location and timing of interventions delivery.
+In fact, while the adaptation and delivery of a DTR usually take place at a pre-defined clinical appointment and under the direct guidance of a clinician, JITAIs often adapt and assign interventions as dictated by the mobile system or individual users, while they go about their daily lives in their natural environments.
+For this reason, unless otherwise designed, the time interval between decision points can vary significantly between and within subjects, dictated by randomness in individual needs and engagement with the mHealth device.
+Furthermore, unlike DTRs, the number of decision points in JITAIs can be hundreds or even thousands, and the intervention can be delivered each minute, hour, or day (as in the case of the \textit{DIAMANTE} study, which will be shortly discussed and illustrated in Figure~\ref{fig: mrt-diamante}).